 This significantly reduces the vehicle speed.
 At low relative speeds, this intervention may be sufficient to prevent a rear-end collision with slower-moving, stopping or stationary vehicles.
-Optionally available for the SL is the Driving Assistance package with stereo camera and in some cases new as well as improved functions such as the Distance Pilot DISTRONIC and Steering Pilot or Active Brake Assist with Cross-Traffic Function.
+Optionally available for the SL is the Driving Assistance package with stereo camera and in some cases new as well as improved functions such as the Active Distance Assist DISTRONIC and Active Steering Assist or Active Brake Assist with Cross-Traffic Function.

 As standard: LED Intelligent Light System.